yhantao/android-code-exercise/README.md

-# Android Interview Code Exercise
+# Android Candidate Code Exercise

 Modify the application logic to have a user submit their name and present them with a personalized greeting